kaiserbergin/NBomber.Website/src/docs/docs/logging.md

 ## Elasticsearch integration

 Serilog supports many data storages to save your logs.
-You can check this [list](https://github.com/serilog/serilog/wiki/Provided-Sinks).
+You can check out this [list](https://github.com/serilog/serilog/wiki/Provided-Sinks).
 But the most used is [Elasticsearch](https://github.com/serilog/serilog-sinks-elasticsearch).
 Let's try to integrate our NBomber with Elasticsearch to ship our logs there and be able to analyze them using full-text search or aggregation queries.

 :::note
 Installation prerequisites

 You should have installed Elasticsearch database.
-If you don't have you can use [Docker setup](docker-setup).
+If you don't have it you can use [Docker setup](docker-setup).
 :::

 ### Add Elasticsearch sink